skoolkid/skoolkit/man/source/sna2skool.py.rst

 OPTIONS
 =======
--c CTL  Specify the control file to use (default is FILE.ctl) -T SFT  Specify the skool file template to use (default is FILE.sft) -g CTL  Generate a control file with this name
+-V, --version
+  Show the SkoolKit version number and exit.

+-c FILE, --ctl FILE
+  Use FILE as the control file.
+By default, any control file whose name (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

+-T FILE, --sft FILE
+  Use FILE as the skool file template.
+By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

+-g FILE, --gen-ctl FILE
+  Generate a control file in FILE.

+-M FILE, --map FILE
--M MAP  Use MAP as a code execution map when generating the control file; maps
-        (otherwise known as profiles or traces) produced by the Fuse, SpecEmu, Spud, Zero and Z80 emulators are supported
+  Use FILE as a code execution map when generating a control file.
+Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

+-h, --ctl-hex
+  Write hexadecimal addresses in the generated control file.

+-H, --skool-hex
--h      Write hexadecimal addresses in the generated control file -H      Write hexadecimal addresses and operands in the disassembly -L      Write the disassembly in lower case
+  Write hexadecimal addresses and operands in the disassembly.

+-L, --lower
+  Write the disassembly in lower case.

+-s ADDR, --start ADDR
+  Specify the address at which to start disassembling; the default start address is 16384.

+-o ADDR, --org ADDR
+  Specify the origin address of a binary (.bin) file; the default origin address is 65536 minus the length of the file.

+-p PAGE, --page PAGE
--s ORG  Specify the address at which to start disassembling -o ORG  Specify the origin address of a ``BIN`` file (default: 65536 - length) -p PAG  Specify the page (0-7) of a 128K snapshot to map to 49152-65535 -t      Show ASCII text in the comment fields
+  Specify the page (0-7) of a 128K snapshot to map to 49152-65535.

--r      Don't add comments that list entry point referrers -n N    Set the maximum number of bytes per DEFB statement to `N` (default: 8) -m M    Group DEFB blocks by addresses that are divisible by `M` -z      Write bytes with leading zeroes in DEFB statements -l L    Set the maximum number of characters per DEFM statement to `L`
-        (default: 66)
+-t, --text
+  Show ASCII text in the comment fields of the disassembly.

+-r, --no-erefs
+  Every routine entry point is decorated with a comment that lists the other routines that use it (unless an alternative comment is defined in a control file).
+This option suppresses those comments.

+-n BYTES, --defb-size BYTES
+  Set the maximum number of bytes that may appear in a DEFB statement; the default number is 8.

+-m MOD, --defb-mod MOD
+  Group DEFB blocks by addresses that are divisible by MOD.

+-z, --defb-zfill
+  Write bytes with leading zeroes in DEFB statements.

+-l CHARS, --defm-size CHARS
+  Set the maximum number of characters that may appear in a DEFM statement; the default number is 66.

 EXAMPLES
 ========